qzya/meta-modern-cleaner/readme.md

 ### Is it safe?

 NO!
 This plugin is in early beta and can permanently remove some records from your database.
 Do not use the plugin on prod and make sure to back up the database before any manipulations with the plugin.
-Use at your own risk.
+Use it at your own risk.

-### I don't know if it's safe to delete this meta field?
+### How do I know if it's safe to delete this given meta field?

-If you're not sure, it's best not to delete it.
-If you think a field has added by plugin you don't use anymore, try clicking on the `search on github` link next to the field name.
-A github code search will in most cases reveal which plugin is using that field name.
+If you're not sure, you better not delete it.
+If you think a field was added by a plugin that is not used anymore or even deleted, try clicking the `search on github` link next to the field name.
+In most cases, a github code search will show, which plugin is using that field name.